 Within this resource guide, you will learn more about the tremendous tools the SBA provides small businesses through our 68 District Offices and numerous Resource Partners, such as our Small Business Development Centers, our SCORE mentoring network, Women's Business Centers, and Veterans Business Outreach Centers.
 Featured in this guide are some of the remarkable success stories of entrepreneurs who partnered with the SBA to take their businesses to the next level.
 The SBA encourages you to also utilize these resources to help strengthen and meet your business goals.

 Sincerely,

 Jovita Carranza SBA Administrator

-Are You Compliant with New York City Posting Laws?
+Are You Compliant with City Posting Laws?

-If you're an employer in the New York City area, you must display certain local labor law postings in addition to federal and state postings.
+If you're an employer in the following cities, you must display local labor law postings in addition to federal and state postings: